grange85/ahfow-database/_luna-shows/1994/1994-07-19-luna-moes-seattle-wa-usa.md

   "Going Home",
   "Slide",
   "Tiger Lily",
-  "Thank You For Sending Me An Angel",
+  "Thank You for Sending Me an Angel",
   "Hey Sister",
   "I Can't Wait",
   "Into The Fold",